abanzer/gnuradio-docker-env/README.md

 ```

 > NOTE: change the `DISPLAY` variable on `docker-compose.yml` if you are not
-> running on Docker Mac.
+> running on Docker Ubuntu.

 This compose stack creates three volumes: